Wymondham College

 Wymondham College is a co-educational day and boarding school located in Morley, near Wymondham in Norfolk, England.
-As a former grammar school with academy status, it is one of 36 state boarding schools in England and the largest of its type in the country, with up to 650 boarding places, and its own Preparatory school.
-It is also an affiliate member of the Headmasters' and Headmistresses' Conference (HMC).
+As a former grammar school with academy status, it is one of England's state boarding schools and the largest of its type in the country, with up to 700 boarding places, and its own Preparatory school.

 History

 Former military hospital

 The school is built on the site of the Second World War USAAF 231st Station Hospital, When the school first opened in 1951 the hospital's forty Nissen huts were used as dormitories.
 It was established by Lincoln Ralphs, the chief education officer of Norfolk County Council.
 Brick-built accommodation began to appear in the late 1950s, but Nissen huts remained in use, principally for classrooms and storage, through to end of the 1990s.
 The only Nissen hut now remaining is the College chapel.
 A memorial garden has been created on the site of the former USAAF mortuary, which for many years was used as the school's technical drawing classroom.